top of page

 Integrated GPUs

-2025 may be promising for iGPUs running Lightroom Classic's AI denoise, with multiple game changing "system on a chip" products expected, giving Windows laptops Apple M series like graphics performance.
-The AMD Strix Halo APU (likely to be named Ryzen AI Max 385/390/395) will have a much beefier iGPU (and price tag), with possibly better performance than an Nvidia RTX 4060 dGPU.
-MediaTek are known to be collaborating with Nvidia to create a "AI PC system on a chip" combining MediaTek ARM CPUs, and Nvidia iGPUs, expected in the second half of 2025.
-There may also be a rumoured Intel "Arrow Lake Halo" product in the works.
-Lets hope that Adobe optimises Lightroom for ARM processors and also make use of Copilot+ PC NPUs for additional processing power.
+MediaTek are known to be collaborating with Nvidia to create a "AI PC system on a chip" combining MediaTek ARM CPUs, and Nvidia iGPUs, expected in late 2025.
+There has been a rumoured Intel "Arrow Lake Halo" product in the works, but rumours have gone quiet recently.
+Lets hope that Adobe optimises Lightroom Classic for ARM processors and also make use of Copilot+ PC NPUs for additional processing power.

 Discrete/dedicated GPUs